By Rahul Pahuja, Delivery Manager, Global Consulting Services, Software AG

 This scenario represents CI in local development.
 CI can also be executed in a central development topology.
 There are several ways of achieving automation for deployment and unit testing.

 CI is important to providing continuous delivery—the software development strategy that optimizes your delivery process to get high-quality, valuable software delivered as quickly as possible.
 By leveraging webMethods with continuous integration, you can achieve:

 - Consistency across environments

-Implementing CI to achieve continuous delivery eliminates the guesswork out of what code base was deployed and when, giving it end-to-end traceability and visibility.
+Implementing CI to achieve continuous delivery eliminates the guesswork out of what code base was deployed and when giving it end-to-end traceability and visibility.
 This greatly increases the quality of the product delivered to the business by the development and operations team, resulting in increased user and customer satisfaction.

-Software AG Product Management and Global Consulting Services have joined forces to provide you the right tools to support your pursuit of becoming more agile and delivering high-quality projects.
+Software AG Product Management and Global Consulting Services have joined forces to provide you with the right tools to support your pursuit of becoming more agile and delivering high-quality projects.